 The writer created a public repo with a Unity project for everyone to learn.
 If you still have problems wrapping your head around Raycasting in Unity, I hope this will help you understand.

-Inside, you will find a visual representation of the most important Physics queries methods Unity has.
+Inside, you will find a visual representation of the most important Physics query methods Unity has.
 They clearly depict what’s going on in each method.
 We will continue to add and polish that repo for you all.

 Please, out of courtesy, do reference us or the writer — not even Unity dared do that much!

-In this section we will discuss the relationship between physics queries, memory allocation, buffering, and NonAlloc queries.
+In this section, we will discuss the relationship between physics queries, memory allocation, buffering, and NonAlloc queries.